-With effect from 1 January 2016 new tax legislation under The Organisation for Economic Co-operation and Development Common Reporting Standard for Automatic Exchange of Financial Account Information is being introduced.
-The legislation will require the Company to provide personal information on certain investors who purchase shares in investment companies.
-This information will have to be provided annually to the local tax authority.
+With effect from 1 January 2016, new tax legislation under The Organisation for Economic Co-operation and Development Common Reporting Standard for Automatic Exchange of Financial Account Information was introduced.
+The legislation requires the Company to provide personal information on certain investors who purchase shares in investment companies.
+This information is provided annually to the local tax authority.